Thanks for visiting this “About Me” page, perhaps the most egotistical section of any personal website!

-If you’re in the Derby, Ilkeston or Nottingham area of the East Midlands, UK, I’m interested in organising a monthly Nottingham WordPress meetup.
+By the way, if you’re in the Derby, Ilkeston or Nottingham area of the East Midlands, UK, I’m involved in the organising of a free monthly Nottingham WordPress meetup.

 Stuff I Like on TV, in Film

-Sci-fi, drama and comedy I like in no particular order: Big Bang Theory, Stargate SG-1, The Sopranos, Breaking Bad, Better Call Saul, The Wire, Deadwood, Game of Thrones, Nathan Barley, The Office, Extras, Fraiser, Charlie Brooker’s Weekly Wipe, Family Guy, The Simpsons, Futurama, Peaky Blinders and lots more I cannot think off right now.
+Sci-fi, drama and comedy: Big Bang Theory, Stargate SG-1, The Sopranos, Breaking Bad, Better Call Saul, The Wire, Deadwood, Game of Thrones, Nathan Barley, The Office, Extras, Fraiser, Charlie Brooker’s Weekly Wipe, Family Guy, The Simpsons, Futurama, Peaky Blinders and lots more I cannot think of right now.

 Lifestyle: Grand Designs, River Cottage, The Joy of Painting

-A few films I like in no particular order: Star Wars, Pi, Blade Runner, 28 Days Later, 12 Monkeys, There Will Be Blood, Pulp Fiction, Shawshank Redemption, Goodfellas, The Wolf of Wall Street, Fear and Loathing in Las Vegas, Children of Men, Spider-Man, IronMan, BatMan (Chris Nolan), Die Welle, Die Falscher, Das Experiment
+A few films : Star Wars, Pi, Blade Runner, 28 Days Later, 12 Monkeys, There Will Be Blood, Pulp Fiction, Shawshank Redemption, Goodfellas, The Wolf of Wall Street, Fear and Loathing in Las Vegas, Children of Men, Spider-Man, IronMan, BatMan (Chris Nolan), Die Welle, Die Falscher, Das Experiment

 That’s Me… So Who Are You?